laneslexicon/lexicon_documentation/docs/options/options_entry.md

 ##### Text width

-This adjusts the textwidth for the current entry, not the default text width.
-The setting is saved between sessions.
+This is the default text width for all entries.
+Changing this does not change the text width of current tabs.
+(This can be done using *Menu -> View ->Set text width*.)

 ##### Text margin